How Did Women Know They Were Pregnant In The 1800S? | Historical Insights

 What role did community knowledge play in recognizing pregnancy in the 1800s?

 Community knowledge was vital for women trying to understand their pregnancies.
-Women shared experiences and advice regarding physical symptoms and folk remedies, creating a collective wisdom that helped others interpret their signs of pregnancy.
+Women shared experiences and advice regarding physical symptoms, body changes, folk beliefs, and pregnancy care, creating a collective wisdom that helped others interpret their signs of pregnancy.

 This communal support system was essential in an age where medical knowledge was limited.